Warths/Vanilla-SubWhitelist-Manager/README.md

-## Stream Whitelist to Minecraft Whitelist
+## Stream to Minecraft Whitelist

-This script transform your stream whitelist people to minecraft whitelist.json
+Python script that manages whitelist and OP rights for Minecraft subscribers servers